 You can repair these loose or pinched connections using a wire nut.
 Before beginning the repair, remove the battery.

-Also, check with Ego if you are still covered by its manufacturer warranty.
-Repairing a damaged wire yourself can void warranty.
+Also, check with EGO if you are still covered by its manufacturer warranty.
+Repairing a damaged wire yourself can void the warranty.

-Debris is Restricting Blade Rotation on Ego Electric Mower
+11. Debris is Restricting Blade Rotation on EGO Electric Mower

-It is not uncommon for excess grass and other debris to get lodged or stuck within your Ego lawn mower’s deck.
+It is not uncommon for excess grass and other debris to get lodged or stuck under your lawn mower’s deck.

-Your Ego mower may also stop mowing and not start when the mower is being overloaded.
-This can happen when you are attempting to cut too much grass at once due it being thick, tall or wet.
+Your EGO mower may also stop mowing and not start when the mower is overloaded.
+This can happen when you are attempting to cut too much grass at once due to it being thick, tall, or wet.